Energy Efficiency in Utilities

 Highlights

-Scroll below the selected highlights for the full set of indicators.
+Scroll down for the full set of indicators.

-Cost-effective Programs
+Cost-Effective Programs

-Energy efficiency can be considered a highly cost-effective utility resource: the ratio of lifetime costs to energy production is often cheaper than for nuclear, coal, natural gas, and in many cases for wind and solar energy generation.
+Energy efficiency can be considered a highly cost-effective utility resource.
+The ratio of lifetime costs to energy production is often cheaper than for nuclear, coal, natural gas, and in many cases for wind and solar energy generation.

 Primary Energy Provider

 Electricity and natural gas utilities are the primary energy provider for most consumers in residential, commercial, and industrial sectors.
-In this role, utilities, especially where incentivized by decoupling, incentives, or energy efficiency resource standards have managed energy efficiency programs for consumers that have resulted in some of the largest savings of any subnational energy efficiency policy tool.
+In this role, utilities, especially where incentivized by decoupling, incentives, or energy efficiency resource standards, have managed energy efficiency programs for consumers that have resulted in some of the largest savings of any subnational energy efficiency policy tool.

 Tripling Savings

 Since 2006, spending on and savings from electricity efficiency programs have more than tripled.
-Since 2011, spending on natural gas efficiency programs has increased by 25% while their energy savings have nearly doubled.
+Since 2011, spending on natural gas efficiency programs has increased by 28% while their energy savings have nearly doubled.

 Advanced Metering

 One enabler of a more flexible and responsive grid is the rapid deployment of advanced metering infrastructure.
-Smart meter installations, which were an emerging technology in 2008, have reached more than 50% of the installed meter base today.
+Smart meter installations, which were an emerging technology in 2008, have reached more than 60% of the installed meter base today.

 Demand Response Programs

-Demand response programs contributed 12.2 GW in peak demand savings in 2017.
+Demand response programs contributed 10.4 GW in peak demand savings in 2020.
 These savings were primarily driven by the industrial sector, but the residential and commercial sectors have enormous potential for growth.

 12